toddledev/documentation/docs/09-components/02-create-a-component/index.md

 ---
 title: Create a component
-description: Learn to build components from scratch or extract them from existing elements to create reusable, consistent patterns in your Nordcraft project.
+description: Learn to build components from scratch or extract them from existing elements to create reusable building blocks in your Nordcraft project.
 ---

 # Create a component

-There are two primary ways to create components in Nordcraft:
+There are two ways to create components in Nordcraft:

 - [Create from scratch](#create-from-scratch)
 - [Extract existing elements](#extract-existing-elements)